MrQazi/NoiseSaigon/readme.txt

 py ./main.py        #To run the scrapper config.py           #To configure
                         environment
                         facebook profile
                         paths and selctors

 pages.txt           #To manage pages
+NoiseSaigon.csv     #To Retrieve scraped data

 Workflow: